+Figure 1: Schematic of the Early Warning System Development.
+This figure outlines a four-step approach to create an Early Warning System (EWS) for heat-related health risks, integrating data analysis, stakeholder engagement, and application design

 Study setting

 Abidjan, located in Côte d'Ivoire, and Johannesburg, in South Africa, are cities experiencing rapid urbanisation—defined as the population shift from rural to urban areas along with the corresponding change in land use—compounded with stress on health services and increasing temperatures owing to climate change[22-24].
 Johannesburg, a diverse metropolis of 6.1 million with a blend of modern and traditional architecture, grapples with health ailments like HIV, tuberculosis, and non-communicable diseases.
-These are intensified by urbanisation, socio-economic disparities, and broader social determinants of health (SDOH) like education and employment[24-26].[27]
-Similarly, Abidjan, an economic centre with a population of 6.3 million, struggles with diseases such as malaria and non-communicable diseases driven by urbanisation, socio-economic factors, and wider SDOH[28-30].
+These are intensified by urbanisation, socio-economic disparities, and broader social determinants of health (SDOH) like education and employment[24-26].
+Areas with less vegetation and higher levels of poverty face greater heat impacts, a reflection of the 'Green Apartheid' that characterises the city's urban forest and its accessibility[27].
+Similarly, Abidjan, an economic centre with a population of 6.3 million, struggles with diseases such as malaria and non-communicable diseases driven by urbanisation and wider SDOH[28-30].

 Both cities represent Urban Heat Islands (UHI), a phenomenon where urban areas exhibit higher temperatures than their rural surroundings due to human activities[31].
 Johannesburg's extensive urban forest offers some respite, yet densely populated areas with scarce vegetation endure more severe heat impacts[32].
 Conversely, Abidjan's Cocody district is increasingly experiencing the UHI effect due to accelerated urbanisation and land use modifications.
 These evolving urban landscapes underscore the requirement for holistic health strategies in both cities[33].

-Abidjan and Johannesburg were selected due to their unique geographical locations, symbolising West and Southern Africa, respectively, and their varying socio-economic, environmental conditions, and SDOH.
-This facilitates a comparative analysis offering insights into the diverse health impacts of heat across various African contexts.
+Abidjan and Johannesburg were selected for this study due to their unique characteristics and data availability.
+Both cities have a high population density and are experiencing rapid urbanisation, making them representative of the challenges faced by many African cities in the context of climate change and heat-related health impacts.
+Additionally, these cities have access to detailed health data from clinical trials and cohort studies, which is crucial for our analysis.
+The selection of these cities allows for a focused examination of heat-related health risks in urban African settings, potentially informing broader regional strategies for climate adaptation and public health.

+Methods

 The study plans to combine datasets from many sources encompassing various fields—health, climate, environment, and Social Determinants of Health (SDOH).
 This multi-faceted approach will aid in building more thorough and locally pertinent models of heat-related health outcomes.
 These models will consider the diverse range of day-to-day realities and experiences encountered by inhabitants within each city, capturing how these realities impact their health in the context of heat [41].
-In this study, 'lived experiences' refers to the unique daily conditions, challenges, and opportunities individuals encounter, shaped by their specific SDOH and environmental circumstances.
+In this study, 'lived experiences' refers to individuals' unique daily conditions, challenges, and opportunities, shaped by their specific SDOH and environmental circumstances.
 Additionally, multiple datasets within a particular domain (e.g., multiple health trial datasets) both increase the statistical sample sizes for more robust modelling as well as enable a rigorous quantification of key uncertainties (e.g., multiple climate datasets)[42, 43].

 Socio-economic and environmental data